thachmpham/thachmpham.github.io/md/gdb/symbol.md

 ```

-<span style="color: yellow">Compute memory addresses.</span>

 The offsets of sections within the ELF file, and the offsets of symbols within their sections, remain the same in memory.
 So, once the start address of the file in memory is known, we can calculate the addresses of sections and symbols by adding their respective ELF offsets.

-:::::::::::::: {.columns}
-::: {.column width=45%}

-From 'info proc mappings',

-- math.o loaded at 0x7ffff7ffa000.

-By adding corresponding ELF offsets,

-Section .text:

-- .text at 0x7ffff7ffa040.
-- sum at 0x7ffff7ffa040.
-- sub at 0x7ffff7ffa058.

-Section .data:

-- .data at 0x7ffff7ffa070.
+In memory, .text of math.o started at 0x7ffff7ffa040.
+The .data of math.o started at 0x7ffff7ffa070.
-- number1 at 0x7ffff7ffa070.
-- number2 at 0x7ffff7ffa074.

 :::
-::: {.column width=55%}
+::: {.column width=40%}

-Sketch the memory layout.
+Illustrate the Memory Mappings.

 ```go
 +---------------------+